Hair

 YOUR HAIR IN MENOPAUSE: KEY TAKEAWAYS

-• Menopause is a natural life stage with many symptoms – sometimes including changes to and loss of hair.
+• Menopause is a natural life stage with many changes – sometimes including changes to and loss of hair.

 • You may notice thinning, hair loss, slow regrowth, brittle hair, a dry or greasy scalp, and changes to your hair’s texture, volume, and even colour.